aflatres/command-txrx-examples/README.md

 # Command Send and Receive Plugin Examples

-Sample files that demonstrate how to use the Command Send and Recieve Utility Plugin
+Sample files that demonstrate how to use the Command Send and Recieve Utility Plugin.
+These files were created for the Q-SYS Communities for Developers platform.
+Please join Communities for access to more content for developers.

 ## Description